halcyonnouveau/estoult/README.md

 - Easy debugging by displaying any generated SQL in a readable format.
 - Fast.
 Estoult is **NOT** an ORM.

-Estoult only works with Python 3.6+ and is primarily tested on Python 3.9+.
+Estoult only works with Python 3.9+.

 ## Installation